Tuesday, July 9

 "Let's go.
 Which OR?"
 Inside the green tiled room, two fellows, the group's senior members, looked at her with shocked eyes floating above their masks.
 The intonation of her voice snapped them to attention.
 "One bleed at a time.
 Life, limb, eyesight."
 The war zone mantra she mastered volunteering with the UN in Gaza served her well.

 Removing the little girl's limb was the least complicated part.
-The staff applied the wealth of their anatomy knowl‐ edge, and Beth used all her skills.
+The staff applied the wealth of their anatomy knowledge, and Beth used all her skills.
 Four painstaking hours later, she thanked everyone for their hard work.
 By the conclusion, she learned everyone's name.
-"Dr. Ryan, please check in with Dr. Archer.
+"Dr. Ryan.
+Please check in with Dr. Archer.
 Keep a close eye on our Jane Doe."

-"There’s a possibility.
+"Doctor, is she gonna make it?"
+"There is a possibility.
 Now, a combination of luck, skill and hope, with a solid need for God's help takes over."

 Shaun Murray was pacing the corridor when Elizabeth left the OR.
 "Dr. Reed?"

 "Um, I brought in the child.
 Did...?"
 His voice wavered.
-"The little girl survived the procedure."
-Elizabeth kept walking.

 "Did you find anything to identify her?"
 Eyes heavy with grief greeted hers.